Michigan Attorneys Providing Excellence in Estate Planning and Elder Care

 If you have been asked to administer a trust, you should consider consulting with a legal representative to understand the risks and responsibilities involved.
 We can assist you in carrying out your duties and provide guidance throughout the trust administration process.

-Responsibilities of the Trustee Following the Death of the Trustor
+Key Responsibilities of the Trustee After the Trustor's Passing

 One of the chief advantages of placing assets in a trust is the avoidance of probate.
 The trustee assumes control over trust assets immediately upon the passing of the trustor.
 They must then complete all legally mandated steps and distribute assets to the trust’s named beneficiaries.